Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means being energetic or lively.
-The phrase is figurative, as it does not literally refer to beans.
+The idiom is figurative, as it does not literally refer to beans.

 Origin: